American Cancer Society:

 In a published report states that ellagic acid may

 slow the growth of some cell abnormalities.
-While this is promising, at this time, there is no reliable evidence available from human clinical studies showing that ellagic acid in any form can prevent or treat cancer.
-Further research is needed to determine what benefits it may have.
+This is promising, at this time, there is a lot of ongoing research to find evidence from human clinical studies showing that ellagic acid in any form can prevent or treat cancer.
+Further research is needed to determine what specific benefits ellagic acid may have.

 The crucial substances are quercetin, kaempferol, and